 This course emphasizes the consolidation of the literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
 Students will analyse a range of challenging literary texts from various periods, countries, and cultures; interpret and evaluate informational and graphic texts; and create oral, written, and media texts in a variety of forms.
 An important focus will be on using academic language coherently and confidently, selecting the reading strategies best suited to particular texts and particular purposes for reading, and developing greater control in writing.
 The course is intended to prepare students for university, college, or the workplace.
-Prerequisite: English, Grade 11, University Preparation the course successfully will meet the provincial literacy requirement for graduation.
-Students will read a variety of informational, narrative, and graphic texts and will produce a variety of forms of writing, including summaries, information paragraphs, opinion pieces, and news reports.
-Students will also maintain and manage a portfolio containing a record of their reading experiences and samples of their writing.
-[Eligibility requirement: Students who have been eligible to write the OSSLT at least twice and who have been unsuccessful at least once are eligible to take OLC40.
-(Students who have already met the provincial literacy requirement may take the course under special circumstances, at the principal's discretion.)]
-(Not offered in 2019-20.)

-Ontario Secondary School Literacy Course, Grade 12 (OLC4O)
+Ontario Secondary School Literacy Course, Grade 12 (OLC40) (Not scheduled in 2020-21.)